 Luckily, metals are recyclable, and you can recycle them multiple times over without altering their properties.
 Across the globe, steel is the most recycled material.
 Next to it are iron, aluminium, copper, brass, silver, and gold.
 In spite of the endless recycling potential of metals, they aren’t recovered much.
 Only about 30% of metals are reprocessed globally.

 As a major metal manufacturer, we produce many metal products and materials.
 To give you a picture of how much metal waste we generate:

 - On average, steel companies in Australia manufacture approximately 5.3 million tonnes every year, both from raw materials and recycled metals.
 The country also produced 1.5 million tonnes aluminium in 2017 and 1 million tonnes of copper in 2015.

 - Every minute, Australia produces 350,000 aluminium cans.

 How much of our metal waste is recycled?

 Our metal waste recovery and recycling rates are extremely high.
-According to the National Waste Report 2018, Australia recovered around 5 million tonnes or 90% of metal wastes for recycling in 2016–2017.
+According to the National Waste Report 2018, Australia recovered around 5 million tonnes or 90% of metal waste for recycling in 2016–2017.
 Of this total amount of recovered metal rubbish, only 2% accounts for steel and aluminium cans, which are mostly collected from kerbside bins and containers.

 - We recovered approximately 4.6 million tonnes of metal rubbish for recycling in 2014-2015.
-This accounts for an 88% recovery rate from the overall metal wastes generated in the country.
+This accounts for an 88% recovery rate from the overall metal waste generated in the country.
 Metal scraps from commercial and industrial waste stream constitute 50% of the recovered material while only 25% comes from municipal and construction and demolition sectors.

 - In 2015-2016, the country accumulated around 93,000 tonnes of aluminium and steel cans for recycling.